Money makes the world go round

 No matter what your outlook is on money and wealth, whether you plan to be a multi-millionaire, or don’t care too much about money, and consider other things in life to be more valuable, it is still important to grasp the meaning of the saying “money makes the world go round”, because it is essentially true.
 Without money, most things in the world would stop, or at least wouldn’t be available to you and your family.

-Without money you would have no home, no food, no heat, no ability to travel, no communications devices, no social life, no Netflix, I think you get the idea.
+As we know, Money makes the world go round, without money you would have no home, no food, no heat, no ability to travel, no communications devices, no social life, no Netflix, I think you get the idea.
 I appreciate there may be some Governmental support for certain people with some basic needs, but I would suggest, as a young adult just starting out on life’s journey, you shouldn’t assume financial help will just be given to you.
 You need to take control of your own financial future, by becoming financially literate, which is, of course, the aim of this website.
+Money makes the world go round, and you need to make sure you have enough of it!

 Become financially literate and financially free